robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FBOLinxApi.md

 <a name="getgroupfbostransactionscount"></a>
 # **GetGroupFbosTransactionsCount**
-> FboLinxFbosTransactionsCountResponse GetGroupFbosTransactionsCount (FBOLinxGroupOrdersRequest body)
+> FBOLinxGroupOrdersResponse GetGroupFbosTransactionsCount (FBOLinxGroupOrdersRequest body)